 Follow your office policy if you’re required to complete a client identification form for every buyer, at a neutral location (office, coffee shop etc…).
 It’s imperative that you meet all prospects in a public location and obtain basic information to protect yourself.
 Also, it gives you a chance to meet someone face-to-face to talk about the items listed above.
+Experts from Universal Buyers Agents Sunshine Coast always adhere to it.
 If you complete an Identification Form and you are not at your office, email to it your office.
 This form should contain a copy (take a photo) of the buyer’s drivers license, as well as their car and contact details.
 If this policy exists and is applied for all new clients, it protects all agents in your office (1) from those who wish to remain anonymous / untraceable to do harm (2) allows police to follow up if there is a theft or issues arise from a showing (3) ensures there is no discriminatory behavior when applied uniformly.

 - Consult with buyer on qualifications, get pre-approval from a local lender

 Don’t waste your time, the co-broker’s time, or seller’s time and appear unprofessional without a basic discussion about the buyer’s financial qualifications and help in obtaining a pre-qualification letter.
 This is a simple step that not only protects your time, but also promotes the safety of those around you.

 - Review how Buyer Clients should handle inquiries, appointment setting, open house attendance.